-New Coronavirus Gets An Official Name From The World Health Organization
+New Coronavirus Disease Officially Named COVID-19 By The World Health Organization

 "That's currently held up as an example of sort of what not to do," says Neuman.
 "It name-checks a particular region of the Earth, when really a virus is happy infecting anybody that it can get to.
 It just happens to originate in a particular area."

-In addition, an 11-member committee from the International Committee on Taxonomy of Viruses has named the virus that causes the disease now known as COVID-19.
-The name selected is SARS-CoV-2, which, according to the naming committee "formally recognizes this virus as a sister to severe acute respiratory syndrome coronaviruses."
+In addition, an 11-member committee from the International Committee on Taxonomy of Viruses has proposed a name for the virus that causes the disease now known as COVID-19.
+The name they are proposing is SARS-CoV-2, which, according to the naming committee "formally recognizes this virus as a sister to severe acute respiratory syndrome coronaviruses."